What is involved with a desk study report?

 Industry standards and good practice guidance acknowledge that a Ground Investigation may be meaningless in the absence of a desk study.
 Historical site activities may play an important role in determining overall risks and constraints.
 With the benefit of a Phase 1 Desk Study, a Ground Investigation can be designed to target historical features and potential areas of concern.
 These may include areas of potential contamination or relict/buried features (such as basements, foundations, drain runs etc.).

 Undertaking a Phase 1 Desk Study retrospectively following the completion of the Ground Investigation is not good practice.
-This will inevitably lead to a developer needlessly investing more money (and time) where further ground investigation works are required.
+Consequently, we consider this will inevitably lead to a developer needlessly investing more money (and time).
+Further ground investigation in such instances is normally required.

 Need a Phase 1 Desk Study Report?